Mining in Canada and internationally is affected by complex legal and regulatory instruments that govern sustainable

 Expect to spend approximately 5–7 hours per week to attend live online lectures and to complete all learning activities and coursework.
 We suggest you allow a maximum of 10 hours for the case study.

 All materials are provided in the course, and are accessed through the modules.
 You also have access to a comprehensive online resource library that can be downloaded and saved for use after the course concludes.

 To take this course, and for the best experience, we recommend you have access to:

 - the latest version of a web browser (or previous major version release)

 - a reliable internet connection

 This course is 100% online and instructor supported.
-Live online sessions are held once a week on Thursdays, 9-10am (Pacific Time) for flexibility and accessibility for all students.
+Live online sessions are held once a week.
+Please refer to Available Session below for information.
 During these sessions, explore course topics in depth with your instructor and visiting experts, participate in Q&As, explore mining industry case studies, and network with your peers.
 Please note attendance is not mandatory, and any questions or notes can be addressed by your instructor or Program Director.
 These live sessions are not recorded.